open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

 ## Courses
 The Courses page is where you can create and join a variety of different courses where you can learn many different topics.
 Click [here](./course.md) to learn more about Courses.

+## Exams
+Click [here](course.md#taking-a-test)to learn more about Exams.

+## Surveys
+Surveys is where you can create your survey and send it to others.
+Click [here](survey.md) to learn more about Surveys.

 ## Teams
 Here you will be able to create teams to communicate with them, offer courses, and organize members.
 Click [here](teams.md) to learn more about Teams

-## Surveys
-Surveys is where you can create your survey and send it to others.
-Click [here](survey.md) to learn more about Surveys.

 ## Meetups
 Meetups is where you can coordinate meetups by creating them, joining them and more!
 Click [here](meetup.md) to learn more about Meetups.